davenaugler/davenaugler/README.md

 ---

 ### 🚀 Overview
-I have a solid foundation in backend development and a passion for creating user experiences.
-With a background in design, I enjoy focusing on quality and user-centric solutions.
+I have a solid understanding of OOP backend development and enjoy creating clean user experiences.
+With a background in design, I focus on simple and enjoyable user solutions.

 ---